LafeLabs/PostCapitalistIndustry/techniquesBook1.md

 This is another section that has to be a bit of a placeholder in this first version.
 Sticks can be used to make various direct mechanical machines driven by water.
 Water wheels made from simple arrangements of sticks should generate electricity to be used in that same apparatus, as well as to move various belts and cables to move things around in the world.
 Water wheels should also be used as a replacement for many electric power tools, and a high research and development priority is building a power drill replacement that runs on water.

-## Sticks for fluidics
+## Sticks for Fluidics

 Ultimately, the stick technology should have fluidics built into it.
 This means channels, chambers, pumps, valves, and electrical/chemical interfaces.
 I've done some very crude experiments with this, but since nothing is really complete this is a place holder for now.

-## chipping Rocks
+## Chipping Rocks

 We must bring back stone!
 Not just for decoration but for weight, for fluids work, for electronics, and for many other applications.
 Part of the Trash Magic skill set and tool set must be for simple stone work.
 I have been pounding rocks with other rocks and reading a bit about this, but still have not fully developed the skills.

+The one rock skill I have acquired over the years is that if you grind a rock against pavement for long enough you can polish one side smooth enough to "skate" on, and can push that rock around under your shoe like a skateboard.
+This can be amusing, and led to all rock grinding on pavement being banned at my middle school.

 ## Measuring real time voltages and fluxes with an Arduino

 Measuring voltages in real time should be easy.
 And yet it's often a huge pain to transition from doing this in a over-equipped over priced lab to doing it as a rogue element.
 The trick is to use the Arduino's analog to digital conversion, with the new Arduino software's very handy plotting feature.
+I generally make a voltage divider with a pair of 10k resistors from 5V to the Arduino ground, with the midpoint connected to one side of the thing to be measured, and the other side connected to the ADC.
+This is not useful if you're measuring something connected to the Arduino ground!
+But if you want to measure something like induced electromotive force in an inductor it's great, as long as you don't go over voltage and blow it up.
+More on this in future versions.

-## Measuring electrical transport of slime
+## Measuring Electrical Transport of Slime

+This will be covered in very great detail in volumes II and III, and I don't expect this to make a ton of sense now, but basically my method involves putting small amounts of charge onto and off of a capacitor quickly and  observing the voltage response.
+Doing this fast can create an audible signal that depends both qualitatively and quantitively on the impedance, and can also be used to observe nonlinearities through various doublings etc.

-## Finding creepy crawlies
+## Finding Creepy Crawlies

-tardigrades, nematodes, paramecia, bacteria
+The real Trash Magic Sticks will have optical microscopy built in, along with the plumbing to move water with little creatures around to observe them.
+For now, I have a very cheap plastic toy microscope that I carry around on my bike and try to find tiny bugs with.
+I've seen some paramecia, some bacteria and the occasional tardigrade shooting by in the water.
+Finding water rich in life in Colorado is a bit tricky, but where it's slow moving and covered in bugs is generally a good bet.

-## Design a new 3d thing
+## Design a new 3d Thing

-blender, 3d printing, wood, plastic etc.

-## Make coloring book style illustrations with minimal art and computer skills

-pencil, pen, inkscape, etc
+Blender!
+Blender!!
+Blender is a free open source software package used for 3d design, primarily for artists.
+I used to use commercial CAD software but that is not compatible with the values of Trash Magic so I had to switch to something free.
+It turns out that while the professional CAD packages are better for professional CAD, that when we abandon the concept of professional engineering and take an artist's approach that Blender is actually superior.
+I will not digress with my own very poor introduction to Blender as I'm still learning the basics myself.
+It is, however, going to take a larger and larger role in the manufacturing and design in Trash Magic as more virtual reality and augmented reality systems get deployed in the future.

-## How I wrote this
+## How I Wrote This

-markdown, latex, lulu press, github, github desktop, MOU, macbook air, various fonts, etc., creative process detailed with library and drugs and coffee
+My creative process is to think on things for a long time, then write fast as a synthesis of that thought.
+The thinking process combines long library visits, long walks, long bike rides, Brazilian Jiujitsu and extensive use of edible THC products purchased in Colorado.

+Actual writing generally takes place in a coffee shop, on the couch at home or in the library, usually in quick bursts of under 2 hours of work.
+I did the writing on a MacBook Air purchased around 2012.
+Most of the writing took place in the Markdown editor known as Mou.
+I used GitHub Desktop to manage the versions and backups on Github, which I used for my could backup as I went.
+Each chapter is its own Markdown file.
+A shell script uses Pandoc to convert all markdown files to tex files.
+A file I call main.tex then imports all those tex files as chapters and provides the format using the LaTeX package "memoir" to generate the actual book pdf.

+Illustrations were generated by drawing things in pencil, inking in the stronger lines, taking a photograph with a small cheap Sony digital camera, importing the bitmap into the free art software InkScape, and then traced into vector graphics.
+The vector graphics are then re-sized to fit in a four inch width, saved as .svg files, and then exported as 100 dpi png files which are used for the actual figures in the document.

-## How to color your wood stuff
+## How to Color Your Wood Stuff

-acrylic paint and colored pencils
+Wood things should often be at least partly colored, not just for art, but to code different parts differently so they're easy to follow.
+I generally try to have electrical nodes connected to positive supply voltage be surrounded by red, and the minus supply surrounded by black or green.
+I also tend to use yellow for signal and blue for higher current lines that are not power supply.

+I have a set of colored pencils in my work area, which work great on raw, carved wood, but badly on plastic.
+I also have a set of acrylic paints, the smallest and cheapest I could find, which goes on just about anything.

+I believe most of what we make should be colored and that the colors should always serve both artistic and practical purposes.

-## Buying parts
+## Rope Work

-wire and electronics parts, batteries, cables, some discussion of alternate sources

-## decorative rope work

-coachwipping, bowline, clove hitch, turks head, monkey's fist
+I will not elaborate on this too much in the first edition, but I will just mention some rope techniques that are of use:
+ - coachwhipping
+ - Turk's head
+ - clove hitch
+ - bowline
+ - bowline in a bight
+ - dragon bowline
+ - carrick bend
+ - figure eight knot
+ - double figure eight knot
+ - monkey fist